ykacer/Deep_Learning_DataScientist_Challenge/README.md

 We have a single connected component for each but also the cropped image of the associated zone using the tif raster.

 It could be interesting to use Watershed Segmentation to do a finer and fast segmentation.
-The connected could eroded and used as marker for the Watershaed.
+The connected could be eroded a little bit and used as marker for the Watershaed.
 The resulting segment can then used to get:
 - the best enclosing rectangle
 - verify is it fit with the Gaussian model using our threshold